Ten years ago Doctors joined our paramedics on board the aircraft. Here's what a difference that made to the service.

 A decade of lifesaving innovation with Devon Air Ambulance

-Ten years ago, a conversation in a meeting room changed the future of emergency care in Devon.
-In June 2015, Dr Kate Sharpe and Dr Tim Nutbeam sat down with Darren Goodwin from Devon Air Ambulance to explore an ambitious idea: bringing doctors on board the charity’s aircraft.
-The goal was simple but transformative: combine the expertise of doctors with the skill of paramedics to create a Critical Care Team capable of delivering hospital-level interventions at the roadside.
+Ten years ago, we began to explore an ambitious idea: bringing doctors on board the charity’s helicopters.
+The goal was simple but transformative: to combine the expertise of doctors with the skill of paramedics to create a Critical Care Team capable of delivering hospital-level interventions at the roadside.

 Fast forward to today, and the difference is remarkable.
-Devon Air Ambulance now operates a doctor-led service from 7am to 7pm, with advanced-level paramedics and doctors working side by side.
-They’re called to the most complex emergencies – major trauma, cardiac arrests, paediatric crises – bringing critical care to patients when every second counts.
+Devon Air Ambulance now operates a critical care service from 7am to 7pm, with advanced-level paramedics and doctors working side by side.
+They’re called to the most complex emergencies – major trauma, cardiac arrests, paediatric crises – bringing resus room quality critical care to patients when every second counts.

 From helicopter transport to critical care